ISSTA 2024

 Technical Papers

-James Kukucka George Mason University, Luís Pina University of Illinois at Chicago, Paul Ammann George Mason University, USA, Jonathan Bell Northeastern University
+James Kukucka George Mason University, Luís Pina University of Illinois at Chicago, Paul Ammann George Mason University, Jonathan Bell Northeastern University

 11:10